 1. Staying on a Parent's Health Plan (ACA)

-Young adults can remain on a parent’s employer-sponsored or individual health plan until they turn 26.
-This is a strong safety net, but it assumes the parent has affordable, comprehensive coverage.
-Many 18-to-25-year-olds in frontline or gig roles still face high deductibles and limited provider networks-and once they turn 26, they’re abruptly dropped, often without a transition plan.
+You can stay on a parent's employer or individual plan until you turn 26.
+Sounds like a safety net—but only if your parent has affordable coverage.
+Many frontline and gig workers face high deductibles and thin networks.
+And when you turn 26, you're dropped, often without a transition plan.

 2. Student Health Insurance Plans (SHIPs)

-Colleges and universities often require students to have coverage and offer SHIPs as an option.
-These plans are typically comprehensive but expensive-often $2,000 to $4,000 per year-and only cover services within the school’s network.
-For part-time students, adult learners, or those taking online classes, SHIPs may not be available.
+Colleges require students to have coverage and offer SHIPs.
+These plans cover a lot but cost a lot—usually $2,000 to $4,000 a year—and only work within the school's network.
+For part-time, adult, or online students, SHIPs aren't available at all.

 3. Medicaid and CHIP

-Medicaid expansion under the ACA has opened coverage to young adults with incomes up to 138% of the federal poverty level in many states.
-The Children’s Health Insurance Program (CHIP) covers dependents up to age 19 in families that earn too much for Medicaid.
-But eligibility varies wildly by state, and many young working adults fall into the “no-man’s land” above the threshold but below affordable employer plan costs.
+Medicaid expansion under the ACA covers young adults earning up to 138% of the federal poverty level in many states.
+CHIP covers dependents up to age 19 if their family earns too much for Medicaid.
+But eligibility varies a lot by state.
+Many young working adults end up in a gap: earning too much for Medicaid but not enough for an affordable employer plan.

 4. Short-Term Limited-Duration Plans & Catastrophic Plans

-Some young adults opt for cheap, short-term plans that don’t meet ACA standards.
-These often exclude pre-existing conditions, have annual/lifetime limits, and offer minimal preventive care.
-They’re a gamble that can leave a young person with crushing medical debt after an accident or serious diagnosis.
+Cheap short-term plans tempt some young adults, but they don't meet ACA standards.
+They can exclude pre-existing conditions, carry annual or lifetime limits, and offer little preventive care.
+They're a gamble that can leave you with massive debt after an accident or serious diagnosis.

 How WellthCare Changes the Equation for Young Adults

-WellthCare was built to solve exactly these pain points-not by replacing insurance, but by providing a structural redesign of how benefits work.
-Here’s how it specifically addresses the needs of young adults and students:
+WellthCare targets these exact pain points—not by replacing insurance, but by redesigning how benefits work.
+Here's how it helps young adults and students:

 Zero-Cost Entry & Instant Rewards

 Employers can add WellthCare alongside any existing health plan at zero net cost.
-For young adults, this means they immediately unlock access to:
+Young adults get immediate access to:

-- Free money at the WellthCare Store™-earned instantly by completing simple preventive actions like scanning their blood pressure or getting a flu shot.
-This is real, spendable money that can be used for FSA-eligible products like OTC medications, vitamins, or healthy snacks.
+- Free money at the WellthCare Store™—earned by simple actions like scanning your blood pressure or getting a flu shot.
+Real spendable cash for FSA-eligible items: OTC meds, vitamins, healthy snacks.

-- Automatic Pension contributions-every preventive action also builds retirement wealth automatically.
-For a generation worried about Social Security’s future, this turns everyday wellness into long-term financial security.
+- Automatic pension contributions—every preventive step builds retirement wealth.
+For a generation worried about Social Security, this turns daily health into long-term security.

 The WellthCare Cooperative™ for Individuals Without Employer Coverage

-For young adults who are unemployed, gig workers, or students not on a parent’s plan, the WellthCare Cooperative™ offers a membership model.
-Pay $10 per month (a fraction of typical student health plan costs) and gain access to the same preventive care rewards, Store credits, and pension-building incentives.
-This bridges the gap for the 40+ million Americans who fall outside traditional employer-sponsored insurance.
+For unemployed, gig workers, or students without a parent's plan, the WellthCare Cooperative™ has a membership option.
+At $10 a month—a fraction of a student health plan—you get the same preventive care rewards, Store credits, and pension building.
+It bridges the gap for the 40+ million Americans left out of employer coverage.

 Sticky, Personalized Technology That Builds Habits